LGBTQ+ Center Action Team (LSAC)

 In addition to his leadership roles in the College of Public Health, he served as Administrative Generalist at Community AIDS Network Akron Pride Initiative (CANAPI) from 2016 to 2021.
 In his role at CANAPI, Andrew developed and maintained a comprehensive organization policy register, updated organizational financial policies to comply with 501c3 governmental requirements, and reviewed organizational personnel and human resources policies to ensure compliance with federal employment guidelines.
 To improve access to community resources for LGBTQ+ residents in Summit and Portage counties, Andrew secured $541,510 of grant funding in 2019, 2020, and 2021 through the Ohio Department of Health for the development and evaluation of a mobile application to address identified barriers in the management of HIV care coordination.
 He currently serves as Principal Investigator for this project, titled “Quality Innovations in the Continuum of HIV Care.”

-Morgan (he/him/his) is a Special Assistant in the Division of Diversity, Equity, and Inclusion.
-He’s always had a passion for working with the LGBTQ+ community, and enjoys volunteering with the QYou youth initiative at the LGBT Community Center for Greater Cleveland and being as involved as possible with the LGBTQ+ Center at Kent State!
+Morgan (he/him/his) is a Coordinator of Operations and Special Projects in the Division of Diversity, Equity, and Inclusion.
+He’s always had a passion for working with the LGBTQ+ community, and enjoys being as involved as possible with the LGBTQ+ Center at Kent State!
 Morgan has always been a sucker for a good pun, quality pizza, and the serenity of a Lake Erie sunset in the summer.